-Trenton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Trenton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Trenton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Trenton who work in sales jobs (13.62%), office and administrative support (10.02%), and teaching (8.57%).
+There are especially a lot of people living in Trenton who work in sales jobs (11.66%), teaching (10.40%), and office and administrative support (9.61%).

-The per capita income in Trenton in 2010 was $17,875, which is lower middle income relative to Missouri and the nation.
-This equates to an annual income of $71,500 for a family of four.
+The per capita income in Trenton in 2010 was $17,924, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $71,696 for a family of four.

 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Trenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trenton include English, Irish, Scots-Irish, and Italian.
+The greatest number of Trenton residents report their race to be White, followed by Native American.
+Important ancestries of people in Trenton include English, Irish, Italian, and Scottish.